um-pdavila/acs_docs/docs/triton/1-env/3-modules.rst

     [username@login1 ~]$ ml reset
     Resetting modules to system default.
-Reseting $MODULEPATH back to system default.
+Resetting $MODULEPATH back to system default.
 All extra directories will be removed from $MODULEPATH.
     [username@login1 ~]$ ml

 	Currently Loaded Modules: